Smoothed Differential Privacy: Smoothed Differential Privacy

 \section{Smoothed Differential Privacy}

 Recall that DP is based on the worst-case analysis over all possible databases.
-However, as shown in Exampe~\ref{ex:internal-noise} and Figure~\ref{fig:motivating}, the worst-case nature of DP sometimes leads to an overly pessimistic measure of privacy loss, which may bring unnecessary external noise in the hope of an improve privacy but at the cost of accuracy.
-In this section, we introduce smoothed DP, which applies the smoothed analysis to the privacy parameter $\delta(x)$, and prove its desirable properties.
+However, as shown in Example~\ref{ex:internal-noise} and Figure~\ref{fig:motivating}, the worst-case nature of DP sometimes leads to an overly pessimistic measure of privacy loss, which may bring unnecessary additive noise in the hope of improved privacy but at the cost of accuracy.
+For example, we assume a database with $n$ binary records.
+DP considers the worst-case of $x$.
+Here, we focus on one of the worst-cases, $x = (0, \cdots, 0, 1)$, whose worst-case neighboring database $x’ = (0, \cdots, 0, 0)$.
+From the adversaries’ point of view, he/she knows all records in the database except the last one (the first $n-1$ records).
+Under the above worst-case, the sampling-histogram mechanism is non-private because the adversary directly knows the missing entry if the last entry, ``$1$'', got sampled.
+However, the above worst-case might be very rare in some real-world applications (\emph{e.g.}, Example~\ref{ex:internal-noise}) and the mechanism is actually private when the database is not extremely close to the worst case (Figure~\ref{fig:motivating}).
+Motivated by this, we propose smoothed DP, which has similar privacy guarantees as DP, but is able to measure the privacy level of sampling-based mechanisms (instead of classifying all of them as non-private).
+This section formally introduces smoothed DP, which applies the smoothed analysis to the database-dependent privacy profile $\delta(x)$ and proves its desirable properties.
 Due to the space constraint, all proofs of this section can be found in Appendix~\ref{app:sdp}.